BEGIN:VCALENDAR

 UID:10008494-1756810800-1759597200@www.apalachicolabay.org

-SUMMARY:Camp Gordon Johnston WWII Museum Commemorates D-Day
+SUMMARY:Camp Gordon Johnston WWII Museum features a Special Exhibit on the Philippines Campaign

 LOCATION:Camp Gordon Johnston Museum\, 1873 Hwy 98 West\, Carrabelle\, Fl\, 32322